 Christmas tree bunting

-Turn old clothes into festive bunting with Anna Alicia’s free Christmas bunting pattern.
+Turn old clothes into eco-friendly Christmas decorations with Anna Alicia’s free Christmas bunting pattern.

 Turn sweaters into stockings

 Use Skip to my Lou’s tutorial and turn an old fleece into a stocking.
-If you need all your fleeces to keep warm this winter then we recommend raiding the charity shops!
+If you need all your fleeces to keep warm this winter then we recommend raiding the charity shops.
+We also show you how to refashion a blanket into embroidered Christmas stockings right here on Gathered!

 Fabric scrap baubles

-Collect up all your scrap materials and revamp last years baubles with our fabric scrap bauble tutorial.
+Collect up all your scrap materials and revamp last year’s baubles with our fabric scrap bauble tutorial.
+You can also turn your scrap fabrics into eco-friendly Christmas decorations with our fabric paper chain tutorial.

 Scrap yarn trees